MrGaoGang/react-native-file-hash-plugin/README.md

 **npm**

-> npm install --save-dev react-native-img-hash-plugin
+> npm install --save-dev react-native-file-hash-plugin

 **metro**

-Add `react-native-img-hash-plugin` to the list of assetPlugins in your `metro.config.js` file under the transformer section.
+Add `react-native-file-hash-plugin` to the list of assetPlugins in your `metro.config.js` file under the transformer section.

 for example :